jagi/meteor-astronomy/README.md

 **Example 4: Using Astronomy with Iron Router**

-When working with Iron Router, we may want to create link redirecting us to given route using document's id.
+When working with Iron Router, we may want to create a link redirecting us to the given route using a document's id.
 Let's take a look at routes defined below.
-We have route for all posts list and route for displaying individual post.
-The path consists of `/post/` prefix and document id.
+We have the route for all posts list and the route for displaying an individual post.
+The path consists of the `/post/` prefix and a document's id.

 ```js
 Router.route('/', {